 Our accounts receivable represents primarily the amount receivable from chain merchants for our intra-city delivery services, insurance companies for facilitation of enrolling riders in insurance plans and advertising customers for our online marketing services.
 We receive payment before or concurrently with our provision of services in most cases, except for insurance facilitation services and a limited number of customers for intra-city delivery services where we generally allow one month for them to settle after issuance of invoices.
-As of December 31, 2017, 2018 and 2019, our accounts receivable, net of allowance for doubtful accounts, were RMB6.9 million, RMB30.3 million and RMB38.2 million (US\$5.5 million), respectively.
+As of December 31, 2017, 2018, 2019 and March 31, 2020, our accounts receivable, net of allowance for doubtful accounts, were RMB6.9 million, RMB30.3 million, RMB38.2 million (US\$5.4 million) and RMB48.4 million (US\$6.8 million), respectively.

 Riders are entitled to withdraw their delivery remuneration one day after completion of services.
 Payable to riders represents the amount that riders have not withdrawn from their accounts.
-As of December 31, 2017, 2018 and 2019, our payable to riders, were RMB265.0 million, RMB280.1 million and RMB381.3 million (US\$54.8 million), respectively.
+As of December 31, 2017, 2018 and 2019, and March 31, 2020, our payable to riders, were RMB265.0 million, RMB280.1 million, RMB381.3 million (US\$53.9 million) and RMB403.6 (US\$57.0 million), respectively.

 Our accounts payable represent primarily the amount payable to our suppliers of delivery equipment and historically for merchandise sold through our unmanned retail shelves.
-As of December 31, 2017, 2018 and 2019, our accounts payable were RMB7.1 million, RMB8.7 million and RMB9.9 million (US\$1.4 million), respectively.
+As of December 31, 2017, 2018 and 2019, and March 31, 2020, our accounts payable were RMB7.1 million, RMB8.7 million and RMB9.9 million (US\$1.4 million) and RMB6.8 million (US\$1.0 million), respectively.

 Our amount due from related parties represents primarily the amount due from JD Group and Walmart Group arising from our services to them.
-As of December 31, 2017, 2018 and 2019, our amount due from related parties were RMB48.8 million, RMB159.4 million and RMB308.7 million (US\$44.3 million), respectively.
+As of December 31, 2017, 2018 and 2019, and March 31, 2020, our amount due from related parties were RMB48.8 million, RMB159.4 million and RMB308.7 million (US\$43.6 million) and RMB355.6 million (US\$50.2 million), respectively.
 The increase from 2017 to 2018 was primarily due to the significant increase in volumes of orders from JD Group and inclusion of Walmart Group as a related party as it became a shareholder with significant influence in 2018.
 The increase from 2018 to 2019 was primarily due to increase in volumes of orders from JD Group and Walmart Group.
+The further increase from 2019 to March 31, 2020 was primarily due to delayed settlement with JD Group in some areas as a result of the COVID-19 outbreak, partially offset by the shortened settlement term with Walmart Group.
 See also "Related Party Transactions."